Physical Therapist Assistant (PTA)

 PTA 222.
 Kinesiology Fundamentals.
 3 Credit Hours.

 Kinesiology Fundamentals is the study of human movement.
 It involves applying principles of biomechanics as well as anatomy and physiology of the musculo-skeletal system to functional movement.
 Emphasis is placed on exercise principles and the analysis of postures and motions typical of physical and occupational therapy practice.
-(Credit is only allowed for either BIO 209 or PTA 222.)
+(Credit is only allowed for either BIO 209 or PTA 222 or PTA 110.)

-Prerequisites: BIO 207 with a grade of "C" or better and Reading Proficiency
+Prerequisites: BIO 207 with a minimum grade of "C" and Reading Proficiency